Benedict Cosgrove | writer | editor | ben-cosgrove.com

 * * *

-The inimitable actress could do it all, and like all great entertainers, she made it look effortless.
+The sublime comic actress could do it all, and like all great entertainers, she made it look effortless.

 Worst-Ever Movie Taglines [TIME]